نوع مقاله : مقالات پژوهشی

 چکیده [English]

-Background and Purpose: Heavy metals, as one of the important groups of aquatic pollutants, enter aquatic ecosystems due to natural and human activities.
-These metals may be present in aquatic bodies, including stacked fish, and pose a potential hazard to the health of ecosystems and living organisms, especially humans.
-In this study, the concentrations of three heavy metals, mercury, arsenic and copper, in the muscle, liver and skin tissues of two species of Otolithes ruber and Sphyraena forsteri in the fishing ports of Konarak and Pazm were investigated.
+Background and purpose: Heavy metals, as one of the important groups of pollutants in the aquatic environment, enter aquatic ecosystems as a result of natural and human activities.
+These metals may be accumulated in the body of aquatic animals, including fish, and are a potential health hazard for ecosystems and living organisms, especially for humans.
+The present study was conducted with the aim of investigating the concentration of three heavy metals mercury, arsenic and copper in the muscle tissue, liver and skin in two species of two species of Otolithes ruber and Sphyraena forsteri in the fishing ports of Konarak and Pozm.

-Material and Methods: 36 fish samples were collected from Konarak and Pazm ports.
-After preparing the samples, the concentrations of heavy elements of mercury, arsenic and copper were determined by atomic absorption apparatus by acid digestion method.
-Data analysis was performed using SPSS statistical software, version 20 and ANCOVA (covariance) tests and Pearson correlation test at the significance level of 0.05.
+Material & Methods: 36 fish samples were collected from Kanarak and Pezem ports.
+After preparing the samples, the concentration of heavy elements mercury, arsenic and copper was determined by the atomic absorption method.
+Data analysis was done using SPSS statistical software, version 20 and covariance tests and Pearson correlation test at a significance level of 0.05.

-Results: The results showed that there was no significant difference between the amounts of metals studied in muscle tissue, liver and skin of Otolithes ruber and Sphyraena forsteri (P> 0.05).
-The mean concentrations of heavy metals copper, mercury and arsenic in the muscle tissue of Otolithes ruber 3.61, 0.01 and 0.02, respectively, and Sphyraena forsteri 2.38, 0.01 and 0.02 μg / g, respectively.
+Results: There was no significant difference between the amounts of the studied metals in muscle tissue, liver and inflamed and cauterized skin (p<0.05).
+The average concentration of heavy metals copper, mercury, and arsenic in the muscle tissue of Otolithes ruber 3.61, 0.01, and 0.02 respectively, and Sphyraena forsteri 2.38, 0.01, and 0.02 μg / g, respectively.

-Conclusion: The concentration of heavy metals in muscle tissue was below the international standards of WHO and FAO.
+Conclusion: The concentration of heavy metals in the muscle tissue was lower than the international standards of WHO and FAO.

 کلیدواژهها [English]